-Racquetball is described as a cross between the games of tennis and squash, racquetball is easier to play and a lot more fun.
+Racquetball is described as a cross between the games of tennis and squash, although racquetball is easier to play and a lot of fun.

 This is an ideal indoor activity for those who can manage to pull themselves off the couch and into action.

 This uncomplicated game can be learned in the space of 60 seconds and all you need is a play-mate or three to get going.

 The game is played on a standard squash court, but unlike squash, you play with a bigger and bouncier blue ball.
 As the racquet has a larger head and a shorter handle it is easy to play with and if you haven’t played any racquet sports before, racquetball is a great way to start.